 Philips Compact Fluorescent Soft White Light Bulbs are bright in light and high in energy efficiency.
 This 40 watt light bulb is mercury free and has a much greater life than an ordinary bulb, making itself great for living rooms, hallways, kitchen, offices and bedrooms.

 Through energy efficient windows and other steps, you can insulate your home so that less air goes in and out.
 It will ensure you can run your heating and cooling system less during the summer and winter months to achieve the same temperature.

 If you are not in a room, turn off the lights.
 And consider removing some light bulbs from your light fixtures, if you do not need rooms to be incredibly bright all the time!

 Consider purchasing second-hand goods when possible.
 Items such as clothes are great second hand, especially if you visit vintage or thrift shops.
 And it reduces your overall consumption.

 10. Keep Electronics Longer

 Resist the urge to buy a new cell phone, tablet or laptop every year.
 And if you do buy electronics often, buy used ones instead!

 It is easy to become overwhelmed by bad news regarding the environment.
 You may feel as if there is nothing a single person can do.
-But if you make the right changes and encourage others to do the same, it will make a difference!
+However, all of these action steps are nowhere impossible, in fact, the world is coming together to take small steps that lead to bigger rewards.
+You just have to make the right changes and encourage others to do the same, it will make a difference!